MegC92/v2personal-training/README.md

 The landing includes a photograph with a logo overlay to allow the user to become aware of FemmeFit logo This section introduces the user to FemmeFit with a sleek photo of women exercising at the premises.

+[insert landing here]

 About Section

-The About section allows the user to understand more about the gym's ethos club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
+The About section allows the user to gain a better understanding of the gym's origin and standing as a female operated gym.
+It discusses some of the classes and services that are available and emphasises the strong sense of community that the gym endeavours to offer.
-This user will see the value of signing up for the Love Running meetups.
-This should encourage the user to consider running as their form of exercise.
-Club Ethos

 Pricing section

 This section will allow the user to see the different types of payment plans available to them when wishing to attend the gym.

+Contact Us section

+Provides the user with contact information to get in touch with gym.
+Also provides an embedded map indicating location of gym.

+Sign Up Now section

+Provides the user with a basic contact form to submit their interest in signing up for the gym.
+This section includes a name, e-mail, and message field.

+insert contact here

 The Footer